sdaza/survey-methods/readme.md

     ### Readings

-    - SM Chapter 10: *Postcollection processing of survey data*
+    - Chapter 4: *Making sense of the social world, methods of investigation (conceptualization and measurement)*

     ### Short presentations